 Jessica Lee Morgan is a singer songwriter who doesn't beat around the bush.
 She's been raised on rock and folk by legendary parents, Mary Hopkin and Tony Visconti, and writes songs that come from the heart and the head... and her own diverse experiences.
 As happy in a tiny club or a large theatre, she performs live with her guitar, percussion strapped to her boots, and partner Christian Thomas on bass.

-Jessica's released five albums, all recorded wherever her studio happens to be - on terra firma or on wheels... with Christian at the controls.
+Jessica's released six albums, all recorded wherever her studio happens to be - on terra firma or on wheels... with Christian at the controls.
 The latest was a duet album with mother Mary, called Two Hearts.
-Her last solo album was Change The Record, available on Bandcamp now.
-They have been released on their own label, Space Records.
+Her last solo album was Change The Record.

 Aside from finally making a whole album together, Jessica often collaborates with her mother, Mary, running the label Mary Hopkin Music.
 They wrote 'The Less Said The Better' together on Forthright, and wrote and sang a duet together, 'Here it All Comes Again', on Jessica's first album I Am Not.
 Both songs appear on Two Hearts.
 Jessica sang backing vocals on Mary and brother Morgan Visconti's album You Look Familiar, among others.
 She has toured with Brian Willoughby and Cathryn Craig, completing the band for Very Hopkin: An Evening Without Mary Hopkin.
 She also sang 'Those Were The Days' at Wales at No.1 at the Wales Millennium Centre in Cardiff, sharing a stage with the likes of Shakin' Stevens, Richie Valence, James Dean Bradfield and Amy Wadge.
 Jessica also represented both parents at Ralph McTell's 75th birthday concert at The Royal Festival Hall in 2019.
 Both parents have a history of working with Ralph, from his fourth album to his most recent, on which Jessica also sang.